Configuration Reference

 Production Configuration

-A more robust setup with SQL Server storage, proper retry policies, and logging:
+A fuller setup with SQL Server storage, retry policies, and logging:

 builder.Services.AddEverTask(opt =>